Nextome/nextome-documentation-zudoku/pages/mobile/proximity/android-setting-up.md

 }`
 }/>

+## Latest version

+Latest available version is **1.0.2** released on Mar 04 2025

 ## Next steps

-- See [Start Proximity](../Basic%20Features/start-proximity.md) to use Nextome Proximity SDK.
+- See [Start Proximity](/mobile/proximity/basic-features) to use Nextome Proximity SDK.